atom/teletype/doc/rfcs/003-quickly-collaborate-with-coworkers-and-friends.md

 If you later decide that you want to collaborate with them again, you can send them a URL (via Slack, IRC, etc.) to join your portal, or you can ask them to send you a URL (via Slack, IRC, etc.) so that you can join their portal.
 Once you collaborate in a portal together again, Teletype adds them back to your list of past collaborators, and they can once again see your online/offline status in their list of past collaborators.

-### Streamline collaboration while avoiding harassment

-With the approach described above, we believe Teletype can provide a streamlined set-up process while also preventing harassment.
-In order for Teletype to prompt you to join someone's portal, you must first have collaborated with that person in the past (by sending your portal URL to them via a third-party service or by joining their portal via a URL they sent you via a third-party service) *and* that person must still exist in your list of past collaborators (i.e., you haven't removed them from your list of past collaborators).
-In other words, people that you've never collaborated with cannot cause portal invitations to appear in your editor.
-And people that you've collaborated with in the past, but don't want to receive invitations from in the future, cannot cause portal invitations to appear in your editor either.

 ## Out of scope

 In the interest of getting the highest impact functionality in users' hands as quickly as possible and then iterating based on real-world feedback, the following functionality is out of scope for this RFC, but may be addressed in follow-up releases.